 The University of Michigan’s Annual Economic Outlook Conference, the longest-running such event in the United States, is put on by RSQE and is held in Ann Arbor each November.
-The 66th Annual Economic Outlook Conference will take place on November 15–16, 2018, in the Rackham Building.
+The 69th Annual Economic Outlook Conference will take place on November 18-19, 2021, at the Rackham Graduate School.

 RSQE is directed by Gabriel Ehrlich.
-The professional staff includes Jacob Burton, Daniil Manaenkov, Michael R. McWilliams, and Aditi Thapar.
+The professional staff includes Jacob Burton, Tina Dhariwal, Don Grimes, Daniil Manaenkov, and Michael R. McWilliams.
 Directors Emeritus George A. Fulton and Saul Hymans continue to advise on the forecasts.

 RSQE has twice received the prestigious Blue Chip Annual Economic Forecasting Award, AEFA, recognizing “accuracy, timeliness, and professionalism” in economic forecasting.